 In Oct of 2014 Heather became a new mother to a beautiful little girl!
 Heather hopes to raise her daughter with the same love and empathy of animals she has.
 When not at K9 Lifeline, she is spending time at her home, The Canine, Cattle and Camel Ranch.
-She owns several horses, a goat, and Mini Scottish Highlander steer, a Texas Longhorn that she has trained to ride, and 2 camels!
+Along with her dogs, she owns a goat, 3 alpacas, Mini Scottish Highlander steer, a Texas Longhorn that she has trained to ride, and 3 camels!
 She always loves being a student and working with these animals and her students, clients and staff gives her that opportunity.

 She strives to always keep up to date with the most innovative methods of working with dogs and people by attending workshops and seminars across the country.
 She is also an accomplished teacher and offers many opportunities for trainers and those wanting to become trainers.
 Including a long running Shadow Program and workshops at K9 Lifeline and around the world.
 She teaches throughout the country and internationally.
 Heather has been trained in many aspects of working with dogs and she and her staff adjust the training to match each dog and client.

 Founder of K9 Lifeline